- Methods and Procedures

 The most accurate genetic evaluation is possible only when predicted transmitting ability (PTA) values are available for a high percentage of the cows in a herd.
 A PTA is an estimate of the genetic superiority or inferiority of an animal that is transmitted by a sire or dam to its offspring.
 PTA values are calculated by the USDA using production information obtained from Dairy Record Processing Centers.

 PTA values for production, longevity and somatic cell score are combined into an index called Net Merit$.
-The Net Merit$ index combines genetic evaluation for somatic cell score, productive life, udder composite, feet and legs, body size, and product value adjusted f 0079 or feed costs.
+The Net Merit$ index combines genetic evaluation for somatic cell score, productive life, udder composite, feet and legs, body size, and product value adjusted for feed costs.
 This combination of traits and economic values makes selection of this index a good choice for most herds.
-4FD2

 Not all cows in a herd necessarily have a PTA calculated.
 In order to obtain a PTA calculation, cows must be properly identified by sire and dam and cows must have at least one test completed by 40 days of the lactation.